-How to realize what we’re missing…and genuinely cry.
+How to realize what we’re missing…and genuinely feel sad and cry.

 The pool is closed, music speakers are stowed away, and meat is off the menu.
 In camp, our daughters chant, “The Nine Days, a time of tzarah; we don’t cheer, because we’re marah.”
 But what if we don’t feel that way?
 What if I’m just going through the steps but, in my heart, I don’t feel sad about the churban?

 A Yid once came to the Kotzker Rebbe with exactly this question.
 “What can I do,” he asked, “if I can’t cry over the destruction of the Bais Hamikdash?
 It simply doesn’t bring me to tears.”
-The Rebbe’s advice was this: Cry about this that you can’t cry.
+The Rebbe’s advice was this: Cry about the fact that you can’t cry and be sad.

 What does that mean?
 If the churban doesn’t evoke tears for me, how can thinking about it do the trick?
 I simply don’t feel emotional about the destruction.
 But here’s the depth that lies behind the Kotzker’s words.
 The message he conveyed was, “Cry over what does hurt you.”
 Obviously, we can’t cry over something that doesn’t arouse pain in us, but we certainly could cry over that which does.
 Start with that, was the Kotzker’s sage advice.
 Focus on the things in your life that hurt you.
 You wish you had a better marriage?
 Your child’s behavior tears at your heart?
 Your financial situation keeps you up through the night?
 You feel that the people in your life don’t understand you?
 Cry about that.